benmaximov/echo_server/README.md

     - -p option is for setting another TCP port
     - -d option is for printing debug info

-2. For the unit testing, it is used the [Google C++ Unit Testing Framework](https://google.github.io/googletest/).
+2. For unit testing, it is used [Google C++ Unit Testing Framework](https://google.github.io/googletest/).

     installation:
     <pre>